Kentucky Scottish Weekend

-The Kentucky Scottish Weekend was a regional highland game held annually at General Butler State Resort Park in Carrollton, Kentucky.
+The Kentucky Scottish Weekend was a regional Highland games event held annually at General Butler State Resort Park in Carrollton, Kentucky.
 The weekend's mission was to celebrate the customs and traditions of Scotland.
 It was held each year on the second full weekend in May.
 First held in 1983, the weekend celebrated its thirtieth anniversary in 2012, its final year.
 It was the longest running highland game currently being held in Kentucky at the time it ended.
 It was held in Carrollton due to that location being nearly halfway between Louisville and Cincinnati.
 A Kentucky non-profit corporation—Kentucky Scottish Weekend, Inc.—held the event.
 The weekend was sometimes referred to as "KSW" for short.

-The weekend was one of three regional highland games in Kentucky.
+The weekend was one of three regional Highland games in Kentucky.
 The others are the Glasgow Highland Games in Glasgow and the West Kentucky Highland Festival in Murray, founded in 1986 and 1998, respectively.

 A variety of vendors usually attended the event.
 Items sold included Scottish and American food items, Celtic collectibles, kilts, Scottish music, Clan memorabilia, and Scottish heathers.